Walpro/CarND-Behavioral-Cloning-P3/writeup.md

 ### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes.
+The final model architecture (model.py lines 74-93) consisted of a convolution neural network with the following layers and layer sizes.
-Layer 1:
+Layer 1: Normalization layer with input shape of (160, 320, 3)
-Layer 2:
-Layer 3:
-Layer 4:
-Layer 5:
-Layer 6:
-Layer 7:
-Layer 8:
-Layer 9:
+Layer 2: Cropping layer to remove the irrelevant image features Layer 3: Convulution RELU layer with size (24,5,5) Layer 4: Convulution RELU layer with size (36,5,5) Layer 5: Convulution RELU layer with size (48,5,5) Layer 6: Convulution RELU layer with size (64,5,5) Layer 7: 50% Dropeout layer
+Layer 8: Convulution RELU layer with size (64,5,5) Layer 9: Flatten Layer
+Layer 10: fully connected Layer with 100 neurons
+Layer 11: fully connected Layer with 50 neurons
+Layer 12: fully connected Layer with 10 neurons

 ### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded three laps on track using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from left and right sides once it finds itself in such a case These images show what a recovery looks like:

 ![alt text][image3]
 ![alt text][image4]